SonjaJanssen/ProgrammingAssignment2/README.md

 ### Introduction

-This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
+This second project programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast operation.
 However, for a very long vector, it may take too long to